 First to face the Gustav Line around Cassino had been American units from the Fifth Army.
 The Italian winter of 1943/44 was atrocious and the men made limited headway in return for heavy casualties.
 However, the Americans had managed to capture a number of vital points, including a foothold on ‘Snakeshead Ridge’.
 This was an important feature as it offered the Allies a secondary route towards Monte Cassino without having to make a head-on assault from the monastery’s base.
 However, the Snakeshead still heavily favoured the defender and offered almost no place for an attacker to freely manoeuvre.
 Roughly in the middle of this boomerang-shaped feature was Point 593, a rocky outcrop that afforded the Germans excellent cover and clear fields of observation.
 It would have to be captured in order for any advance on the Snakeshead to proceed.

 By early 1944, the American units had been relieved.
 Various units from other nationalities continued to battle over the ground in the following months, although only limited gains were made.
-During this period the Allies made the controversial decision to launch a major air strike on the monastery.
-Thinking they would flush the Germans out, the Allies instead bombed Italian monks and civilian refugees.
+It was during this period the Allies made the controversial decision to launch a major air strike on the monastery; thinking they would flush the Germans out, on 15 February they bombed Italian monks and civilian refugees instead.
 It was a terrible mistake but one that was a major fillip to the Germans: elite Fallschrimjäger (paratroopers) of the 1 Fallschrim, which was part of the defending German 10th Army, occupied the ruins and promptly turned it into the defensive bastion the Allies had originally feared.
 The monastery’s destruction was also used for maximum propaganda purposes by Goebbels.

 The Allies started making preparations for Operation Diadem in spring.
 It would be a large-scale offensive to break through the Gustav Line and the next defensive position, the Hitler Line, which was described by the historian Matthew Parker as ‘decidedly makeshift’.
 While German forces were being battered into submission on the Gustav Line, Fifth Army units holding the beachhead at Anzio* would strike out and attempt to seal off German avenues of escape and ensure their destruction.
 If all went according to plan, a decisive victory was within the Allies’ grasp – one that could deal a severe blow against Germany’s entire position in central and possibly northern Italy.

-*A major seaborne landing that occurred on January 22, 1944, at Anzio and Nettuno, to the north of the main Allied line.
-It started out as an effort to outflank the enemy on the Gustav Line but quickly become bogged down into a vicious slog of attack and counter attack in and around the beachhead.
+*A major seaborne landing that had occurred on 22 January 1944, at Anzio and Nettuno, to the north of the main Allied line.
+It started out as an effort to outflank the enemy on the Gustav Line but quickly become bogged down into a vicious slog of attack and counter-attack in and around the beachhead.

 Anders’ orders on the eve of battle declared: ‘We go forward with the sacred slogan in our hearts: God, Honour, Country.’
 The assault began with a spectacular preliminary barrage of roughly 1,600 guns across the whole Cassino front.
 At 01:30 on 12 May, the Carpathian Division started its assault.
 Despite its impressive scale, the bombardment of German positions had been relatively ineffectual, the enemy having made good use of the shelter afforded by reverse slopes, caves and other defensive positions.
 The Germans raced into position as soon as the shelling stopped, ready to meet the oncoming attack.